🔥 Scorching heat wave en route

-The first of what will likely be many extreme heat events this summer is on its way to much of Texas.
+The first of what will likely be many extreme heat events this summer is on its way to much of Texas over Memorial Day weekend.

 Threat level: Extreme heat is the deadliest weather hazard in the U.S.

-According to the NOAA Weather Prediction Center, record-breaking highs and overnight low temperatures are expected, particularly in southern Texas, along the Gulf Coast, and into Florida.
+According to the National Oceanic and Atmospheric Administration's Weather Prediction Center, record-breaking highs and overnight low temperatures are expected, particularly in southern Texas, along the Gulf Coast, and into Florida.

-"This heat could be particularly dangerous for people dealing with a loss of power in parts of Texas.
-Warm overnight temperatures will offer little relief and high humidity could also lead to heat index readings over 110 degrees," forecasters said in a technical forecast discussion yesterday.
+What they're saying: "This heat could be particularly dangerous for people dealing with a loss of power in parts of Texas.
+Warm overnight temperatures will offer little relief and high humidity could also lead to heat index readings over 110 degrees," forecasters said in a technical forecast discussion this week.

-Stunning stat: If the temperature in Austin hits 100°F or above this weekend, as currently forecast, it would be about a month before the typical start of triple-digit heat here.
+Stunning stat: Heat indices in Houston are expected to be in the 100s this weekend, with some areas approaching 115 degrees.

 Context: Extreme heat is the hazard most clearly tied to climate change, as the probability of these events along with their intensity increases dramatically as the average temperature increases.